Language pedagogy: The series method

 The series method is a variety of the direct method in that experiences are directly connected to the target language.
 There are three reasons that Gouin preceded psycholinguistic theory of the 20th century.
 Firstly, in Gouin's opinion, transferring the experience into words will make language easier to understand.
 Secondly, Gouin noticed that children organize concepts in succession of time, relating a sequence of concepts in the same order.
-Lastly, Gouin found that if the series of sentences are shuffled, their memorization becomes nearly impossible.
+Gouin found that if the series of sentences are shuffled, their memorization becomes nearly impossible.
 He also found that people will memorize events in a logical sequence, even if they are not presented in that order.
 He discovered a second insight into memory called "incubation".
 Linguistic concepts take time to settle in the memory.
 The learner must use the new concepts frequently after presentation, either by thinking or by speaking, in order to master them.
-His last crucial observation was that language was learned in sentences with the verb as the most crucial component.
+His last observation was that language was learned in sentences with the verb as the most crucial component.
 Gouin would write a series in two columns: one with the complete sentences and the other with only the verb.
 With only the verb elements visible, he would have students recite the sequence of actions in full sentences of no more than twenty-five sentences.
 Another exercise involved having the teacher solicit a sequence of sentences by basically ask him/her what s/he would do next.
 While Gouin believed that language was rule-governed, he did not believe it should be explicitly taught.

 His course was organized on elements of human society and the natural world.
 He estimated that a language could be learned with 800 to 900 hours of instruction over a series of 4000 exercises and no homework.
 The idea was that each of the exercises would force the student to think about the vocabulary in terms of its relationship with the natural world.
 While there is evidence that the method can work extremely well, it has some serious flaws.
 One of which is the teaching of subjective language, where the students must make judgments about what is experienced in the world (e.g., "bad" and "good") as such do not relate easily to one single common experience.
 However, the real weakness is that the method is entirely based on one experience of a three-year-old.
 Gouin did not observe the child's earlier language development such as naming (where only nouns are learned) or the role that stories have in human language development.
 What distinguishes the series method from the direct method is that vocabulary must be learned by translation from the native language, at least in the beginning.